Studies at Programme for Teacher Education

 Programme for Teacher Education offers a variety of in-service and continous professional development courses for teachers in the fields of general education, science education, mathematics education and school management.

-- KOMPiS (page in Norwegian) is a joint project involving PLU and four faculties at NTNU.
-KOMPiS offers tailored in-service and continous professional development courses.
+- NTNU offers tailored in-service and continous professional development courses (page in Norwegian).
 The courses are based on seminars and internet lessons.

 - Skolelaboratoriet (page in Norwegian) is NTNUs resource centre for education in mathematics, science and technology and serves a link between schools, the university and the industry.